-Rule 5.64.1 - Share capital structure
+RULE 5.64.1 - SHARE CAPITAL STRUCTURE

-On the 13 June 2013, the Company resolved to capitalise a sum not exceeding \in 500,000 from the Company's non-distributable reserves of the share premium account and to allot the amount so capitalised as fully paid bonus shares to the shareholders of the Company.
-Following the allotment of 2,500,000 ordinary shares as bonus shares, the Company's issued share capital is of \in 8,499,991.20 divided into 42,499,956 ordinary shares of \in 0.20 each, each ordinary share being fully paid up.
+On 11 June 2014, the Company resolved to capitalise a sum not exceeding €500,000 from the Company's non-distributable reserves of the share premium account and to allot the amount so capitalised as fully paid bonus shares to the shareholders of the Company.
+Following the allotment of 2,500,000 Ordinary Shares as bonus shares, the Company's issued share capital is of €8,999,991.20 divided into 44,999,956 Ordinary Shares of €0.20 each, each Ordinary Share being fully paid up.

-All of the issued shares of the Company form part of one class of ordinary shares in the Company, which shares are listed on the Malta Stock Exchange.
-All of the shares have the same rights and entitlement and rank pari passu between themselves.
-The following are highlights attaching to the ordinary shares:
+All of the issued shares of the Company form part of one class of Ordinary Shares in the Company, which shares are listed on the Malta Stock Exchange.
+All of the Shares have the same rights and entitlement and rank pari passu between themselves.
+The following are highlights attaching to the Ordinary Shares:

-Dividends:
+DIVIDENDS: